harrytruman/network-config/group_vars/README.md

 ```

-Now that we have our host_vars directory and these variable files filled out we can then simply reference the "nodes" var that we just created:
+Now that we have our host_vars directory and these variable files filled out we can then simply reference the "nodes" var that we just created.
+Ansible will automatically pull these variables in for use, so no need to do an "include_vars" or anything sepcial!

 ```